dlcbld/BuildSpecSampleFiles/examples/java-jar-buildspec-sample/README.md

-# Build Spec File Example using Java (Gradle) and Creating a Jar file
+# Build Spec File Example using Java and Creating a Jar file

 This is an example Hello World project using Java SE JDK 11 and creating a jar file.
 With the [OCI DevOps service](https://www.oracle.com/devops/devops-service/) and this project, you'll be able to build this application,create a jar file and store it in [OCI Artifact Registry.](https://docs.oracle.com/en-us/iaas/artifacts/using/overview.htm)

-In this example, We'll compile Java Hello World app by using gradle and  build a jar file, and store your built file in the OCI Artifact Registry,  all using the OCI DevOps service!
+In this example, We'll build a jar file of this Java Hello World app, and store your built file in the OCI Artifact Registry,  all using the OCI DevOps service!

 Let's go!